-As Summer Heated Up, Trump's Tweets About Non-White Democrats Intensified
+Twitter Analysis Shows How Trump Tweets Differently About Nonwhite Lawmakers

 "When he says 'Make America Great Again' and points to these women as the sort of embodiment of everything that America isn't: It's not black.
 It's not a woman.
 It's not Muslim.
 It's not Latina ... these women become perfect vehicles for all of that xenophobia and all of that anxiety that these white voters feel," Carter said.

 Omar, in particular, has been a top target for Trump on Twitter and off.
-Including tweets about the 'squad' and tweets that single her out, Trump has tweeted about her 29 times.
+Including tweets about the "squad" and tweets that single her out, Trump has tweeted about her 29 times.
 By comparison, he tweeted about Ocasio-Cortez 22 times.

 Trump is holding a rally in the heart of Omar's district in Minneapolis on Thursday.
-At a campaign rally in North Carolina in July, the crowd echoed Trump's tweets and chanted 'send her back' about Omar, who was born in Somalia, but is an American citizen.
+At a campaign rally in North Carolina in July, the crowd echoed Trump's tweets and chanted "send her back" about Omar, who was born in Somalia, but is an American citizen.

-These sort of attacks have a long running history, said Pearl Dowe, a political science and African-American studies professor at Emory University.
+These sorts of attacks have a long running history, said Pearl Dowe, a political science and African American studies professor at Emory University.

 "This is an ongoing struggle for people of color to have their citizenship respected, to actually live out their full citizenship, but also their humanity as well," Dowe said.

-'The president chooses his targets pretty carefully'
+"The president chooses his targets pretty carefully"

-The White House did not respond to interview requests for this story, but Trump supporters generally say that the president is a counter-puncher who responds to people who attack him, no matter who they are.
+The White House did not respond to interview requests for this story, but Trump supporters generally say that the president is a counterpuncher who responds to people who attack him, no matter who they are.

 The review of Trump's tweets shows that he does go after critics, but not everyone gets the same treatment or attention.

-The only lawmakers with more negative tweets than the squad and Cummings are top Democrats: House Speaker Nancy Pelosi, Senate Minority Leader Chuck Schumer and House Intelligence committee chairman Adam Schiff.
+The only lawmakers with more negative tweets than the squad and Cummings are top Democrats: House Speaker Nancy Pelosi, Senate Minority Leader Chuck Schumer and House Intelligence Committee Chairman Adam Schiff.

 Loading...